Chaminade–Madonna College Preparatory School: 1988-present

 On May 15, 2007, Mark Guandolo resigned as the athletic director and head football coach one year after his son graduated from C-M; he took the head coaching job at Cypress Bay High School.
 Guandolo had success as the football coach with a record of 81-13 and two state championships over seven years.

 In July 2008, Father Larry Doersching, S.M., was appointed president.

 The 2009–2010 school year marked Chaminade–Madonna's 50th anniversary.
 It began in August 2009 with a cake cutting ceremony, and an aerial photograph of students, faculty, and staff forming a "50."
 C-M traditions and events throughout the school year continued to commemorate the rich history of Chaminade High School, Madonna Academy, and Chaminade–Madonna College Preparatory over the previous 50 years.

 In October 2010, Chaminade–Madonna was voted the "Best School in Hollywood second to South Broward High School" in the "Best of Hollywood" contest sponsored by the Hollywood Gazette.

 In July 2011, Teresita Vazquez Wardlow (class of 1981) was appointed as the new principal.

 In 2012–2013, Chaminade–Madonna announced its new educational technology initiative, which required all students to have iPads.

 In 2015 a new president was announced.
 Dr. Judith Mucheck was the first lady president of Chaminade–Madonna since its founding in 1960.
 All previous presidents were professed Brothers or Priests of the Society of Mary (Marianists).

+In September 2025, assistant head of school Raiza Echemendia was arrested and charged with felony grand theft after, according to police documents, she "attempted to conceal 11 items of clothing and shoes, worth more than $876, inside her Coach bag."
+Police said that Echemendia was caught as soon as she walked out the door.
+Echemendia, who had been working at Chaminade–Madonna for 26 years in various capacities, was terminated weeks after the incident.
+Families and students where shocked to hear of Echemendia's arrest.